![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Amazon Web Services (AWS)

-Amazon Web Services (AWS) offers a comprehensive suite of GPU-enabled EC2 instances specifically designed for machine learning training, inference, and real-time AI applications.
-Like its other products, including AWS Amplify Studio, these instances offer the flexibility and scalability needed to support a wide range of compute-intensive workloads, from deep learning models to large-scale data analytics.
+Amazon Web Services (AWS) offers a comprehensive suite of GPU-enabled EC2 instances designed for machine learning training, inference, and real-time AI applications.
+These instances provide the flexibility and scalability required to handle a wide range of compute-intensive workloads, from deep learning models to large-scale data analytics.

 Key Features

-EC2 GPU instances come with support for high-bandwidth networking using Elastic Fabric Adapter (EFA), which enables low-latency and high-throughput communication critical for distributed training.
+- High-throughput networking and autoscaling: EC2 GPU instances support high-bandwidth networking with Elastic Fabric Adapter (EFA), enabling low-latency, high-throughput communication critical for distributed training.

 Pricing